 3.8.1.3.
 Exercise: Creating and accessing dictionaries 3#

-Someone pushes a carriage using a dynamometer as picture in Fig. 3.8.
+Someone pushes a carriage using a dynamometer as pictured in Fig. 3.8.
 The push force and position are measured in newtons and metres every tenth of a second, during five seconds.

 push_force = [